usgs/wdfn-blog/content/build-river-conditions.md

 database in order to calculate historic statistics.
-We have a separate pipeline to pull the data (see [`national-flow-observations`](https://github.com/USGS-R/national-flow-observations)) and steps in the U.S. River Conditions code to calculate the quantiles (see [this script](https://github.com/USGS-VIZLAB/gage-conditions-gif/blob/master/2_process/src/process_dv_historic_quantiles.R)).
+We have a separate pipeline to pull the data (see [`national-flow-observations`](https://github.com/USGS-R/national-flow-observations)) and steps in the U.S. River Conditions code to calculate the percentiles (see [this script](https://github.com/USGS-VIZLAB/gage-conditions-gif/blob/master/2_process/src/process_dv_historic_quantiles.R)).
 However, for the purposes of this workflow, we will use [the `stat` service (beta) from NWIS](https://waterservices.usgs.gov/rest/Statistics-Service.html) so that we don’t need to pull down all of the historic data.
-This means that the final viz will show the values relative to that day’s historic values (as WaterWatch does).
-Using the stat service will greatly simplify the processing part of this example so we can get to the animation!
+This means that the final viz will show the values relative to that day’s historic values (as WaterWatch does); however, using the stat service will greatly simplify the processing part of this example so we can get to the animation!

-For this map, we will create a scale of 3 values from low (less than 25th percentile), normal (between 25th and 75th percentile), and high (greater than 75th percentile).
+For this map, we will create a scale of 3 categories from low (less than 25th percentile), normal (between 25th and 75th percentile), and high (greater than 75th percentile).
 So, let’s fetch those stats for the sites we found in the last code block.
-You can visit [the stats service documentation](https://waterservices.usgs.gov/rest/Statistics-Service.html#statType) for more on what stats are available to download.
+You can visit [the stats service documentation](https://waterservices.usgs.gov/rest/Statistics-Service.html#statType) for more on what stats are available to download and [this website to learn about percentiles in streamflow](https://help.waterdata.usgs.gov/faq/surface-water/what-is-a-percentile).

 ``` r
 # For one month of CONUS, this took ~ 15 min